-MOX - Dipartimento di Matematica, Politecnico di Milano.
+MOX Laboratory - Dipartimento di Matematica, Politecnico di Milano

 Welcome!
 I am a researcher at the MOX Laboratory of the Politecnico di Milano.
 My main research interests are in the field of Solid Mechanics.
 In particular I am interested in the mathematical and physical modeling of biological tissues and soft active materials.